NIT-Hamirpur-NITH/tipsNtricks/README.md

-> A curated list of softawres, browser plugins, tools, tips and websites made by and for the student of NITH and maintained by the same.
+> A curated list of softwares, browser plugins, tools, tips and websites made by and for the student of NITH and maintained by the same.

 ## Contents
 - [Firefox](#firefox)